Skip to main content

 fraction: 0.1

-enabled: false # All ID columns in analytics schema skip drift
+enabled: false # All ID columns skip drift

 thresholds: